CAP-CoT: Cycle Adversarial Prompt for Improving Chain of Thoughts in LLM Reasoning: Introduction

-Inspired by these learning patterns, we propose \textbf{CAP-CoT}, a Cycle Adversarial Prompt optimization framework that strengthens CoT reasoning through repeated contrast between a solver and an evolving challenger.
-CAP-CoT consists of three role agents: a \emph{solver} that produces a forward reasoning chain, an \emph{adversarial challenger} that constructs plausible but flawed chains using controlled error strategies, and a \emph{feedback} agent that contrasts the two chains and outputs step-aligned, actionable instructions.
+Inspired by these learning patterns, we propose \ac{CAP-CoT}, an optimization framework that strengthens \ac{CoT} reasoning through repeated contrast between a solver and an evolving challenger. \ac{CAP-CoT} consists of three role agents: a \emph{solver} that produces a forward reasoning chain, an \emph{adversarial challenger} that constructs plausible but flawed chains using controlled error strategies, and a \emph{feedback} agent that contrasts the two chains and outputs step-aligned, actionable instructions.
 Crucially, the feedback closes the cycle in both directions.
 It not only updates the solver prompt to repair fragile steps exposed by the challenger, but also updates the challenger prompt based on the solver's current behavior so that subsequent cycles generate increasingly targeted hard errors.
-We emphasize that the term \emph{adversarial} here is task-semantic, referring to the construction of deceptive but plausible reasoning errors, which is distinct from adversarial prompting in LLM safety that typically denotes jailbreak prompts or prompt-injection attacks aimed at eliciting prohibited behaviors \cite{perez2022red,liu2023promptinjection,mazeika2024harmbench}.
-By making the contrast evolve cycle by cycle in response to the model's current reasoning, CAP-CoT systematically discovers and repairs reasoning weaknesses that static demonstrations may fail to surface, improving both accuracy and robustness.
+We emphasize that the term \emph{adversarial} here is task-semantic, referring to the construction of deceptive but plausible reasoning errors, which is distinct from adversarial prompting in \ac{LLM} safety that typically denotes jailbreak prompts or prompt-injection attacks aimed at eliciting prohibited behaviors \cite{EPSFCRL:22:EMNLP,MMLPYXZW:24:ICML}.
+By making the contrast evolve cycle by cycle in response to the model's current reasoning, \ac{CAP-CoT} systematically discovers and repairs reasoning weaknesses that static demonstrations may fail to surface, improving both accuracy and robustness.
+Our contributions are summarized as follows: \begin{itemize} \item We propose \ac{CAP-CoT}, a cycle-based adversarial prompt optimization framework that strengthens \ac{CoT} reasoning through adaptive contrast between correct and erroneous chains and treats prompt improvement as a closed loop between a solver and an adversarial challenger.
+The challenger starts from a lightweight error taxonomy and evolves over cycles to generate targeted hard negative reasoning chains for adversarial optimization.